enjaku4/rabarber/README.md

   end
 end
 ```

-This means that `admin` and `manager` have access to all the actions inside `Crm::BaseController` and its children, while `accountant` role has access only to the actions in `Crm::InvoicesController` and its possible children.
-Users with `marketer` role can only see the dashboard in this example.
+In this example, `admin` and `manager` have access to all actions in `Crm::BaseController` and its descendants, while `accountant` role has access only to the actions in `Crm::InvoicesController`.
+Users with `marketer` role can only see the dashboard.

-Roles can also be omitted:
+You can also omit roles to allow unrestricted access:

 ```rb
 class OrdersController < ApplicationController